Kent-Lee/AutoHotKey/README.md

 ## Notes

----

-Some command parameters do not allow expression syntax, so we need to use legacy syntax (i.e. `%Var%` or `% Var`)
+Some command parameters do not allow expression syntax, so legacy syntax is needed (i.e. `%Var%` or `% Var`)

 All function parameters allow expression syntax, meaning variables do not need to be wrapped with percent sign